-Editor’s note: We are resharing this story on April 13, 2020, in light of the recent storms that have left many in the state without power during a statewide stay-at-home order.
+Editor’s note: We are resharing this story on Oct.
+18, 2019, in light of the recent nor’easter that has left many in the state without power.

 As Mainers across the state await the restoration of electrical power following the severe winds of Monday morning, the Maine Center for Disease Control and Prevention reminds residents to observe basic safety precautions in handling foods.